Resources

 How The Brain Shapes Pain And Links Ouch With Emotion

-This article and accompanying NPR audio podcast describe the role of the brain in chronic pain as well as the importance of the relationship between pain and emotion.
+This article and accompanying NPR audio podcast describe the role of the brain in chronic pain and the importance of the relationship between pain and emotion.

 Online Audio & Video (eg. relaxation exercises)